Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Experiments

 \end{example}

 Next, we investigate the convergence of our framework with respect to the quality of the data-driven inputs.

 \begin{example} (Duffing's oscillator) Given the nonlinear dynamics

 with stable equilibrium points at $(\pm 1,0)$ and a saddle equilibrium point at $(0,0)$.
-For reachability verification, we consider an initial sex $X_0 = [1.0,1.1]\times[1.0,1.1]$ and a target set $X_F = [0.6,0.7]\times[0.2,0.3]$.
-A high-fidelity baseline reach-time bound $I=[3.57, 4.15]$ is established by computing the evaluations of the true principal eigenfunctions via the path-integral method from \cite{deka2023path}, as validated in Fig. \ref{fig:duff_rv}.
-The convergence analysis involves systematically varying the quality of the data-driven inputs, where we employ polynomial basis functions of varying degrees for eigenfunction approximation, and adjust the number of Monte Carlo samples for extrema estimation.
-Fig. \ref{fig:hd_cov} illustrates the resulting Hausdorff distance between the computed reach-time intervals under varying settings and the established baseline with logarithmic axes.

-As shown in Fig. \ref{fig:hd_cov}, the empirical Hausdorff distance from 6555 Monte Carlo trials remains strictly below the estimated upper bound with Theorem \ref{theorem:hausdorff}, and using more samples tends to yield smaller distances.
-Notably, in some cases, eigenfunction approximations using polynomials of degree 8 outperforms those of degrees 10, 12 and 14.
-This occurs because the ResDMD reflects the average consistency of obtained eigenpair with trajectory data, instead of the local approximation accuracy.
-This finding empirically underscores a critical insight from our analysis in Theorem \ref{theorem:hausdorff}, that is, the estimation of the reach-time bounds from data is highly sensitive to the worst-case pointwise error, which can be formally captured by the $L_{\infty}-$norm. \end{example}
+For reachability verification, we consider an initial set $X_0 = [1.0,1.1]\times[1.0,1.1]$ and a target set $X_F = [0.6,0.7]\times[0.2,0.3]$.
+A high-fidelity baseline reach-time bound $I=[3.57, 4.15]$ is established by evaluating the true principal eigenfunctions via the path-integral method \citep{deka2023path}, as validated in Fig. \ref{fig:duff_rv}.
+To validate Theorem~\ref{theorem:hausdorff} under varying qualities of eigenfunction approximations, we fix $(\epsilon,\delta)=(0.02,0.05)$, and modulate the approximation quality across basis degrees $\{8,10,12,14\}$ and trajectory numbers $\{200,500,1000,2000\}$. bound and the empirical Hausdorff distance.
+As illustrated in Fig.~\ref{fig:hd_cov}, for all $1000$ independent trials per configuration, the margin $\Delta-d_H$ remains non-negative exceeding the prescribed $95\%$ confidence level, demonstrating that the probabilistic bounds hold robustly regardless of the underlying data-driven approximation quality.
+Notably, eigenfunction approximations using polynomials of degree 8 outperform other bases for certain settings, as ResDMD captures average trajectory consistency rather than local pointwise accuracy.
+This empirically validates a key insight of Theorem \ref{theorem:hausdorff}, that is, the estimated reach-time bounds is highly sensitive to the worst-case pointwise error that captured by the $L_\infty$-norm.

-Finally, to contextualize our contribution, we compare our method against a representative Koopman-based reachability analysis approach developed by \cite{bak2025reachability} that relies on set-propagation technique.
+\end{example} Finally, we compare our method against a Koopman-based reachability analysis approach developed in \citep{bak2025reachability} that relies on set-propagation technique.